abelboldu/ecs-deploy/README.md

 Consequently, all that is needed to deploy a new version of an application is to update the Service which is running its Tasks to point at a new version of the Task Definition. `ecs-deploy` uses the python `aws` utility to do this.
 It,

-  * Pulls the JSON representation of the in-use Task Definition
+  * Pulls the JSON representation of the in-use Task Definition or the provided file
   * Edits it
   * Defines a new version, with the changes
   * Updates the Service to use the new version